Antiquities Advisory Board: Ho Tung Gardens (2009–2020)

-State Theatre (2016 – 2020)
+State Theatre (2016–2020)

 On 23 March 2016, Docomomo International, an international non-profit organization on conservation, published the "Cultural Heritage Danger Warning", stating that since State Theatre is an important modern architectural building with a unique rooftop structure, it should not be demolished.
 The news caught the attention of the public.
 Heritage conservation organisations, such as Walk in Hong Kong, Docomomo Hong Kong and Conservancy Association, published a joint statement, urging the AAB to grade the State Theatre as, at the very least, a Grade I Historic Building.
 The AAB convened a meeting on 18 April 2016, discussing the grade of State Theatre.
 Before the convention of the meeting, some organisations handed in petition letters to Andrew Lam Siu-lo, the chairman of the AAB, demanding the AAB to grade the State Theatre as a Grade I Historic Building.
 During the meeting, the AMO stated that the internal structure of the Theatre was changed to a large extent, losing the original function of the Theatre and having a relatively low value.
 Therefore, it believed that the State Theatre should be graded as a Grade III Historic Building.
 However, other members believed that it should be assessed with higher grades.
 The AAB finally decided to postpone the motion.

-Walk in Hong Kong later wrote several times, criticising that the AMO’s grading was unprofessional and non-transparent.
+Walk in Hong Kong later wrote several times, criticising that the AMO's grading was unprofessional and non-transparent.
 During the meeting on 18 April 2016, after being asked follow-up questions by other members, the AMO admitted that it did not fully understand the internal structural change of State Theatre and only made a guess.
-Later, Walk in Hong Kong invited heritage conservation experts to check the past records related to the Theatre’s internal structural change and visit the Theatre, proving that the internal structure of the Theatre was intact.
+Later, Walk in Hong Kong invited heritage conservation experts to check the records related to the Theatre's internal structural change and visit the Theatre, proving that the internal structure of the Theatre was intact.